joewing/q2/README.md

   - 10 - Add
   - 11 - Shift right

+All writes to the A register happen through the ALU, shifting into the most significant bit.

-### Clock Board
+### Clock

 A two phase, non-overlapping clock is generated using a relaxation oscillator (CLK signal) tied to a positive edge-triggered flip-flop.
 Two NOR gates are used to generate the phases.
 The output of the flip-flop is Q: